 Her solution?
 Clomid (a drug used to stimulate ovulation, which isn’t actually a problem that I have) and IUI (inter-uterine insemination).
 I let her know that I didn’t feel comfortable with the Clomid (a personal decision, it definitely works for many other people though!) and I would have to go think about it.
 I left the office feeling deflated and hopeless.

 I immediately emailed both my acupuncturist and my fertility coach Aimee (yep I have both!) and they both responded: “Don’t do the Clomid, let’s talk first”.
 So with their encouragement, I decided to get a second opinion.
 Upon Aimee’s suggestion, I set up a phone consultation with a doctor from CCRM, a well-known Colorado-based fertility clinic that has opened up a post in NYC.
 Tip: The in-person consultations cost a fortune but they’ll do phone consults for free.

 On the call, the doctor talked to me and Anel for an hour, reviewing our case and discussing our diet and exercise, supplement plan, and even the work I’ve been doing with acupuncture.
-For the first time, I felt like I found a doctor who really understood me and looked at the full picture.
+For the first time, I felt like I found a doctor who really understood me and looked at the full picture of my fertility challenges.
 She made a few changes to my supplements and recommended some more blood tests, stating that Clomid might be a solution down the line, but not until we learn more.
 Since then, all of my tests have come back negative, which means that medically, I’m perfectly fertile.